How to Deal with Untreated Pain in People with Dementia

 Being familiar with your older adult’s typical behavior helps you recognize signs that they’re in pain, discomfort, or distress.

-To recognize signs of pain, think about their typical mood and behavior, body posture and movement, and if they usually return to expected behavior after taking pain medication (a sign that they’re feeling better).
+To recognize signs of pain, consider their typical mood and behavior, body posture and movement, and whether they typically return to expected behavior after taking pain medication (a sign that they’re feeling better).

-And, be sure to consider known medical conditions as possible causes for chronic pain.
+Be sure to consider known medical conditions as possible causes of chronic pain.

-For example, arthritis, ulcers, pressure sores, recent surgery, old or new injuries, a history of constipation, chest pain, migraines, or headaches are ongoing conditions that still cause pain even if someone loses the ability to let others know it’s happening.
+For example, arthritis, ulcers, pressure sores, recent surgery, old or new injuries, a history of constipation, chest pain, migraines, or headaches are ongoing conditions that still cause pain even if someone loses the ability to report it.

 3. Observe their behavior